How to calculate forecast accuracy and forecast error

 Forecast accuracy measures how close your demand forecast is to the actual demand value.
 You can use it with forecast error to see the accuracy of your demand forecasting methods.
 Forecast error is the difference between the actual demand and forecasted demand.

-Why is forecast accuracy important?
+Why is measuring forecast accuracy important?

 Accurate forecasts are vital for balancing inventory levels so you don’t hold too much or too little stock.
 Holding too much stock means money is tied up in stock that isn’t needed.
 This stock must then be sold at a heavy discount or written off completely.